pourmalek/covir2/README.md

 #### Updates and directory structure

 <br/><br/>
-1- Level 1 of directories || dates on which the current codes were updated:
+1- Level 1 of directories || dates on which a new uptake of studies estimates were created in this repo

 [`20210405`](https://github.com/pourmalek/covir2/tree/main/20210405)